-Through the Campus Needs Assessment process, the campus noticed a trend of two areas that need to be continued and improved upon.
+Through the Campus Needs Assessment process, the campus discovered two trends that we will collectively work to solidify and improve.
 The second language learners and our economically disadvantaged students are needing additional support and focus so that they can meet the growth standard that is expected of them.
 The staff will need to work to continue formative assessments in the area of language development so that the students foundationally can master language development and positively affect the writing of our students.
-The second need that manifested was a continuation and next step in assuring a safe campus through the utilization and consistent monitoring of common procedures for routines, behaviors, and academics such as planning and time management.
+The second need that manifested was a continuation and next step in assuring that enrichment structures, alongside intervention, are put into place to support the development and continued growth of the students in Quintiles 1 and 2 of MAP.